 “For a typical healthy adult individual you need at least seven to nine hours of consolidated sleep.
 Rare individuals require less or more.
 When you are frequently cheating your body of six or less hours of sleep each night you are more prone to future health problems and a shorter life expectancy.
 You can’t catch on up sleep by just sleeping in one morning.
 It takes 24 hours to recover from one hour lost of sleep.”

 How does stress impact sleep?
-What if you just can’t turn off your ever-whirring mind full of wedding planning details?
+What if you just can’t turn off your ever-whirring mind?

 What are the essentials for a good night sleep?